prawnzyy/tp/docs/DeveloperGuide.md

    Use case ends.

 #### Extensions
+- 1a.
+The specified unit is not recognised
+    - [Ba]king [Br]ead shows an error message
+- 1b.
+User inputs an invalid quantity (less than or equals to 0 or non-numerical)
+    - [Ba]king [Br]ead shows an error message
+- 1c.
+User either only inputs the quantity or the unit
+    - [Ba]king [Br]ead shows an error message
+- 1d.
+User inputs a unit that cannot be converted to the unit specified for the specified ingredient in the stock
+    - [Ba]king [Br]ead shows an error message
 - 2a.
 User does not specify the quantity of that ingredient used
     - RecipeBook depletes the entire quantity of that ingredient
 - 2b.
 The quantity the user requests to use is more than the current quantity in stock
     - RecipeBook depletes the entire quantity of that ingredient
-- 2c.
-The specified unit is not recognised
-    - RecipeBook shows an error message

 #### Use case: View the stock of ingredients
 #### MSS
-1. User requests to view the stock of specific ingredients
+1. User requests to view the stock of specific ingredient(s)
-2. [Ba]king [Br]ead shows the ingredient and the quantity of the ingredient
+2. [Ba]king [Br]ead shows the ingredient(s) and the quantity of the ingredient(s)

    Use case ends.

 #### Extensions
+- 1a.
+The specified ingredient(s) are not in the stock
+  - [Ba]king [Br]ead shows an error message
 - 2a.
 User does not specify what ingredients they would like to view
   - [Ba]king [Br]ead shows the entire stock of ingredients
 - 2b.
-The specified ingredient(s) are not in the stock
+User specified one ingredient they would like to view
+  - [Ba]king [Br]ead shows the stock of that ingredient
+- 2c.
+User specified more than one ingredient they would like to view
-  - [Ba]king [Br]ead shows an error message
+  - [Ba]king [Br]ead shows the stock of all the ingredients specified

 #### Use case: Find a specific recipe
 #### MSS